Requesting a Waiver

 Requesting an Extension

-Although TSO strongly encourages the use of the FIRE system to request an extension of time to file, you can also use a paper Form 8809.
-You must file the Form 8809 as soon as it's apparent you need the 30-day extension of time, but not later than the due date of the returns for which you're requesting the extension.
-TSO processes requests for extensions of time starting in January of the year the returns are due.
+Although TSO strongly encourages the use of the FIRE system to request an extension of time to file where available, you can also use a paper Form 8809.
+You must file the Form 8809 as soon as it's apparent you need the extension of time to file, but not later than the due date of the returns for which you're requesting the extension.
+TSO processes requests for extensions of time to file starting in January of the year the returns are due.
 Allow 30 days for TSO to respond to an extension request filed on paper.
 Mail to: Department of the Treasury, Internal Revenue Service Center, Ogden, UT 84201-0209.
-Extensions submitted on an obsolete Form 8809 and/or by fax are not accepted.
+Extension requests submitted on an obsolete Form 8809 and/or by fax are not accepted.